bizz84/MVCoreDataStack/README.md

 #Core Data Parent-Child Stack for iOS 8 and 9

 This sample project shows how to set up a CoreData stack to use two managed object contexts (MOCs) in a parent-child configuration.
-This is a setup that can be effectively used to perform long-running CoreData operations on a background queue, while reading the data on the main queue and keeping the UI responsive.
+This is a setup that can be used to perform long-running CoreData operations on a background queue, while reading the data on the main queue and keeping the UI responsive.

-Additionally, usage and performance of the new iOS 9 NSBatchDeleteRequest APIs is discussed here.

 ## Overview